 In an interview, Brent Barre from Lovelace Biomedical Research Institute explains how he currently works on multiple active SARS-CoV-2 studies, using telemetry and plethysmography to look at temperature for onset of fever and respiratory outcomes on various animal models.

-Telemetry has become a gold standard in the world of research for the acquisition of wireless, automated, and continuous physiological measurements from undisturbed subjects.
-No matter what signals you’re acquiring (ECG, blood pressure, temperature, etc.), telemetry allows for more natural conditions, minimizing the stressful interactions between researchers and subjects.
+Telemetry has become a gold standard in the world of research, for the acquisition of wireless, automated, and continuous physiological measurements from undisturbed subjects.
+Indeed, no matter what signals is acquired (ECG, blood pressure, temperature, etc.), telemetry allows for more natural conditions, minimizing the stressful interactions between researchers and subjects.

 As explained by David G Dawson et al , “the incorporation of biotelemetry into the field of infectious disease research has resulted in new insights to pathogenesis and helped to improve the usefulness of animal models, while also resulting in refinements to animal welfare.”